Direct linearisation approach to discrete integrable systems associated with $\mathbb{Z}_\mathcal{N}$ graded Lax pairs: Proof of theorem

 This equation together with the periodic condition for $u$ given in \eqref{dGD:uvPeriod}, namely $u_{n,m}^{(h+\cN)}=u_{n,m}^{(h)}$, forms the multi-component system \eqref{dFX:u} for $(\alpha,\beta)=(0,0)$, when $h$ is fixed from $0,1,\cdots,\cN-1$.
 Next, we construct the closed-form equation for the potential $v$.
 The $(0,-1)$-entry of \eqref{dGD:UDyn} gives us the following:

 Eliminating $U(1,-1)$ in these relations, the following difference equations involving $u$ and $v$ can be derived: \bse \ese which actually play the role of discrete Miura-type transforms, though the transforms here are nonlocal in both directions.
-Adding the three equations in \eqref{dGD:MT} up, the nonlinear variable $u$ is eliminated, and it turns out that we derive a closed-form equation for only $v$, which is in the form of
+Adding the three equations in \eqref{dGD:MT} up, the additive potential $u$ is eliminated, and it turns out that we derive a closed-form equation for only $v$, which is in the form of

 Notice that $v$ satisfies the periodicity \eqref{dGD:uvPeriod}.
 Equation \eqref{dGD:v} together with $v_{n,m}^{(h+\cN)}=v_{n,m}^{(h)}$ for $h=0,1,\cdots,\cN-1$ forms the $(\alpha,\beta)=(0,0)$ case of \eqref{dFX:v}.